matt-j-stevenson/brief-intro-to-js/README.md

 #### - DOM-focused Vanilla JavaScript approach, utilising the DOM to perform CRUD operations and update local storage appropriately for re-rendering updated elements within the DOM.

 #### Method Two:
-#### - Data-driven Vanilla JavaScript, using one render function and updating local storage, assigning data attributes and targeting them for string-interpolation
+#### - Data-driven Vanilla JavaScript, using one render function and updating local storage, assigning data attributes and targeting them for string-interpolation.

 #### Note: Do notice that the second, data-driven method is more close to what we have with front-end frameworks such as React, Vue and Angular.
 The reason for this is this method *is* a better approach in some circumstances and has pitfalls in other areas.
-For example, with the DOM-focused app we simply add extra elements to the DOM, but this way it ensures that only the element we wish to update or that *has changed* will be updated.
+For example, with the DOM-focused app we simply add extra elements to the DOM, this way it ensures that only the element we wish to update or that *has changed* will be updated.
 With the data-driven approach we see that *any time* something changes, or an attribute is updated, the *entire* app will re-render; this is not ideal either.
 This, in part, is one of the very distinct reasons we have front-end and UI development frameworks and libraries that help us perform these actions in a more concise and intuitive way.

 ##### It should be known before inspecting the code to each simple CRUD application that each of these methods of writing JavaScript code to perform actions, update DOM elements or build a sustainable, scalable and maleable User Interfaces are neither deemed to be the best ways in which to do so *or* supposing that these JavaScript skills should be taken for gospel in front-end development, it is simply a way in which to visualise further the operations of JavaScript that let us interact with the browser in a more primitive, granular sense.